KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 Created file tasks/store-content-oci.yaml
 ```

-## Enforce proper ordering of Components in the SupplyChain
+## Enforce proper ordering of Components in the `SupplyChain`

 Components have zero or more inputs and outputs.
 The inputs for a component must be fulfilled by a
-preceding component in the SupplyChain.
+preceding component in the `SupplyChain`.
 If not, there will be a component at a stage in a
-SupplyChain that will not run.
+`SupplyChain` that will not run.
 Proper ordering is handled differently depending on whether you are
 authoring using the interactive or non-interactive method.

 Interactive
 : The entries that get populated for stage selection already take the ordering logic into account.
   The CLI only shows components for selection if the inputs for that component are already
-  satisfied by another component in the SupplyChain.
+  satisfied by another component in the `SupplyChain`.

 Non-interactive
-: The SupplyChain returns an error if a component expects an input that has not been output by a
+: `SupplyChain` returns an error if a component expects input that has not been output by a previous
-  previous stage.
+  stage.
 For example:

   ```console
   $ tanzu supplychain generate \